Meet the ESA Staff

 Contact Rosina about: everything Annual Meeting │ Code of Conduct │ Diversity & Inclusion Committee

 Rosina brings members together to share their passion for insects.
-As the director of meetings, she leads the planning of the society’s Annual Meeting throughout the year.
+As the director of meetings and membership, she leads staff in creating memorable experiences throughout the year leading up to the society’s Annual Meeting in November.

-Rosina specializes in non-profit conference planning, starting part-time with her first association in 1999.
-She first fell in love with planning supporting their annual legislative conference.
-Since then, Rosina has worked for a variety of membership organizations, slowly increasing the size and scope of the conferences and events.
-Prior to joining ESA, Rosina was the Director, Meetings & Events at the National Association of County and City Health Officials (NACCHO), managing a team of four planners hosting 60 meetings a year.
+Rosina specializes in nonprofit conference planning, starting part-time with her first association in 1999.
+She first fell in love with supporting their annual legislative conference.
+Since then, Rosina has worked for a variety of membership organizations, steadily increasing the size and scope of their conferences and events.
+Prior to joining ESA, Rosina was the director of meetings and events at the National Association of County and City Health Officials (NACCHO), managing a team of four planners hosting 60 meetings a year.

 Born in Alabama, Rosina grew up in southern Virginia.
 She earned her bachelor’s degree in international affairs (2001) and her master’s in tourism administration (2009) both from the George Washington University.
 In 2010 she earned the Certified Meeting Professional designation from the Events Industry Council.

 Favorite insect: "Fireflies.
 You should see our backyard in the summer!"

 Contact Cindy about: exhibiting | Corporate Partner Program | awards | Student Affairs Committee | Annual Meeting logistics